Create an Ubuntu Core image¶

 The 'stable' channel is now open.

-The gadget snap is now available for installation from the Alpha 3
+The gadget snap is now available for installation from the

-store, and for inclusion in images.
+store and for inclusion in images.

 Creating the model assertion¶